AI Infrastructure

 AI tooling compresses code generation time.
 It does not compress compliance reasoning cycles, domain calibration, or the cost of getting the architecture wrong at the foundation.

-What follows are six dimensions that consistently surface as uncosted liabilities in AI build decisions.
+Here's what sits underneath all three of those conversations - six dimensions that consistently surface as uncosted liabilities in AI build decisions.
 Each one is invisible at the demo stage.
 Each one is expensive to retrofit once real data reveals it.

 CHALLENGE 1